Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 Where to eat in Ubud

 Another reason to fall in love with Ubud is the energetic food scene.
 Offering local Indonesian cuisine and extraordinary dining overlooking the lush rainforest, vegan delights and everything in between.
-Here are some of our favourites.
+Here are some of our favourites, which are included in our best cafes in Ubud post.

 - Alchemy